BigDave98/Trio-project/README.md

 This project is a backend service that synchronizes user contact data from a public MockAPI to a Mailchimp list.
 It fetches first name, last name, and email from the MockAPI and creates subscribers on Mailchimp.

+Note: Before using the "Read" functionality in the application, please ensure that you have clicked the "Create" button to populate the Mailchimp list.
+Initially, the Mailchimp audience will be empty, so if you try to "Read" contacts before "Create," no contacts will appear.

 ---

 ## 📄 Technical Design